Drug information provided by: IBM Micromedex

-This medicine may cause serious types of allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Stop taking this medicine and call your doctor right away if you or your child have itching, hives, hoarseness, trouble with breathing, trouble with swallowing, or any swelling of the hands, face, or mouth while you are using this medicine.
+This medicine may cause serious types of allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Call your doctor right away if you or your child have itching, hives, hoarseness, trouble with breathing, trouble with swallowing, or any swelling of the hands, face, or mouth while you are using this medicine.

 Serious skin reactions can occur with this medicine.
-Check with your doctor right away if you or your child have blistering, peeling, or loosening of the skin; fever or chills; hives or welts; red skin lesions; a severe skin rash or acne; or sores or ulcers on the skin while you are using this medicine.
+Check with your doctor right away if you or your child have blistering, peeling, or loosening of the skin, fever or chills, hives, red skin lesions, a severe skin rash or acne, or sores or ulcers on the skin while you are using this medicine.

-You or your teenager should not drink alcoholic beverages (including beer, wine, or liquor) while you are taking this medicine.
+You should not drink alcoholic beverages (including beer, wine, or liquor) while you are taking this medicine.

 This medicine may cause some people to become dizzy, drowsy, or less alert than they are normally.
 Make sure you know how you react to this medicine before you or your teenager drive, operate machinery, or do anything else that could be dangerous if you are not alert.